Join Our Mailing List

 Unilateral reconstruction is a bit trickier, because it’s more difficult to match the natural droop of the opposite breast.
 Dr. Friedman recommends women carefully consider their priorities regarding unilateral reconstructive surgery.
 “The most important aspect of a patient’s expectation is what does she want her natural breast to look like?
 If she’s happy with a B-cup that droops somewhat and doesn’t want to alter it, we can never match it by reconstructing the opposite side with an implant—it won’t droop correctly.”
 For the best cosmetic results, most women will need another operation to reduce, lift, or augment their natural breast.

 Scarring.
 Scarring is a natural part of the body’s healing process and an unavoidable side effect of surgery.
 Before they are fully healed, scars are red and prominent, but fade considerably within a year or two following surgery.
+(Read more about how to safely improve and heal scars.)

 Even the best reconstruction can’t eliminate mastectomy scars, but when immediate reconstruction is performed, mastectomy incisions can often be camouflaged in the inframammary fold under the breast, or around the areola (in the latter case, the small scars are covered when the areola is later tattooed).
 So a woman entering reconstruction without any visible breast scars emerges from surgery in much the same way.
 (Flap reconstruction, however, does leave a lengthy scar at the donor site.
 Scars on the abdomen or buttocks are usually hidden by bathing suits and underwear.)
 In some cases, lateral or vertical incisions from the nipple are required to accommodate reconstruction.
 These scars become less noticeable over time, but never disappear completely.

-When immediate reconstruction is performed, most of the breast skin is preserved to hold the implant or tissue flap.
+When immediate breast reconstruction is performed, most of the breast skin is preserved to hold the implant or tissue flap.
 When a woman has a mastectomy without reconstruction, most of the breast skin is removed through a long incision across her chest.
 The resulting scar is permanent.
 If reconstruction is performed sometime later, it is done through this mastectomy scar, which is reopened to accommodate the implant or tissue flap.
 The mastectomy scar remains on the reconstructed breast, but grows pale over time.

 Just how your scars look when fully healed depends on your age, genetics, the way your body heals, and how your incisions and underlying tissues are sewn together.
 Smoking doesn’t help; it can restrict blood flow and make scars more obvious.